fuankarion/Vision17/Lab5-features/Readme.md

 # Lab 5 - Features

-In this lab you will create a code to represent images using Textons.
-Then train and test a classifier based on the texton representation.
+In this lab you will use a strategy to represent images using Textons.
+Then you will train, and evaluate a classifier based on the texton representation.

 Try to develop quality code so that you can reuse it in the following labs.

 **The code for this lab takes a VERY LONG time to execute, plan ahead a use wisely the course servers, you are not the only one there!!!**

 ## Database